 Connecticut and New England Food Producers

-We are proud to list the following Connecticut and New England food producers among the suppliers to our Sustainable Dining Program at UConn’s historic Whitney Hall.
+We are proud to partner with the following Connecticut and New England food producers:

 - Calabro Cheese Co., East Haven, CT (Mozzarella, Ricotta, Parmesan & Romano Cheeses)